 In Laurel K. Hamilton's Anita Blake Vampire Hunter Series, author Laurell K. Hamilton blends the literary genres of paranormal, detective, psychological thriller and romance.
-The series protagonist, Anita Blake is described as an abstinent, five-foot-nothing, gunslinging, racially-conflicted tomboy.
+The series protagonist, Anita Blake is described as an abstinent, five-foot-nothing, gunslinging, racially conflicted tomboy.
 By profession, she animates corpses.
 An obscene pattern of scars reminds the reader of her additionally exciting work, as a federally recognised vampire executioner.
-Wielding a worthless Biology B.A. emphasising a supernatural studies focus.
+She carries a worthless B.A. emphasising a supernatural studies focus.
 This learned individual maintains a side job, on retainer for the Regional Preternatural Investigation Team (RPIT) as their freelance investigator.
 As an expert in cryptozoology, she was deputized by said local authorities; she serves as analyst for crime scenes.
 Finally, she's a necromancer, one fearful of acknowledging relevant Vudun involvement.

 To appease a vampiric 'curse' and status of leadership (over various "were" communities), she relents to gratuitous love affairs, and a generally polyamouric relationship status.
-Eventually, after enough bespelling and political obligation, she claims the title of "were-wolf, leopard, tiger, lion, hyena, and pard queen."
+Eventually, after enough bespelling and political obligation, she claims the title of "were" everything (wolf, leopard, tiger, lion, hyena, and pard queen).
 She also grants additional clans protection.
-Trapped in a romantic triumvirate between a were-wolf and obnoxiously French centuries-old vampire, she assumes the role of "succubus," due to mystical sexual obsession.
+Trapped in a romantic triumvirate between a werewolf and obnoxiously French centuries-old vampire, she assumes the role of "succubus," due to mystical sexual consequence.
 Finally, she's a "necromancer" who refuses to acknowledge relevant Vudun involvement.

 In Narcissus in Chains, Laurel K. Hamilton's Anita Blake Vampire Hunter Series' tenth installment, details her protagonist, Anita, and her encounter with Orlando King, former lycanthrope hunter.
 After contracting various strains of "were" (wolf, hyena, snake, lion, and leopard), he lusts over Anita, wishing to consort with her, attracted to her comparable chimeria-ism.
 As persistent shifting resulted in the development of an unmanageable Dissociative Identity Disorder, he turned bitter and torturous.

 In the Fourth Book of the Wizard of Oz series, Dorthy and The Wizard in Oz, on the way to the surface of Oz, they encounter a village where everyone is invisible.
 Why are they invisible?
 To avoid being seen by the invisible bears!